tiffanygtiono/Cases-in-Financial-Management-and-Investment/README.md

 # Cases-in-Financial-Management-and-Investment
-Valuation of two different companies using Residual Income Valuation Method
+Valuation of two different companies using Residual Income Valuation Method and Divident Valuation Method